castorini/anserini/docs/experiments-msmarco-doc.md

 ## Data Prep

-We're going to use `msmarco-doc/` as the working directory.
+We're going to use the repository's root directory as the working directory.
 First, we need to download and extract the MS MARCO document dataset:

 ```